 Ecosystems around both Amazon Redshift and Google BigQuery are buzzing.
 They are being actively promoted by their respective companies and both the products work as marketed.
 You wouldn’t be too wrong about choosing either of them.
 Still, we recommend one over the other in the following scenarios:

 - Redshift: When you are okay spending some time optimizing your data for fast queries- when your resource utilization is going to be fairly distributed across time and a large proportion of data being actually queried rather than just sitting in the database.
 Check out Hevo’s integration with Redshift here.

 - BigQuery: When you want something that just works and don’t want to spend time tuning the database when you are okay having query response times of a few minutes and you have a lot of data that is being queried rarely.
 Check out Hevo’s integration with BigQuery here.

 We hope that this Redshift vs BigQuery comparison was useful for you.
-As both the platform provides top-notch features, so it depends on you which data warehouse suits you the most.
+As both platforms provide top-notch features, so it depends on you which data warehouse suits you the most.
 After you have decided on the data warehouse, you can initiate your data migration using Hevo Data.

 Hevo is a No-code Data Pipeline.
 It supports pre-built integrations from 100+ data sources.
 Hevo offers a reliable, consistent, and secure solution to you.
 It will simplify the process of data migration to your desired data warehouse.